Mage (horse)

-Mage (foaled April 18, 2020) is an American Thoroughbred racehorse who won the 2023 Kentucky Derby.
+Mage (named after the disease with same name) (foaled April 18, 2020) is an American Thoroughbred racehorse who won the 2023 Kentucky Derby.

 Background

 Mage is a chestnut colt bred in Kentucky by Grandview Equine.
 His sire Good Magic was the U.S. Champion Two-Year-Old in 2017 after he won the 2017 Breeders' Cup Juvenile as a maiden; in 2018 he finished second in the Kentucky Derby.

 His dam, Puca, is a daughter of Big Brown.
 Mage was initially sold for $235,000 to New Team from the Runnymede Farm consignment at the 2021 Keeneland September Yearling Sale.
 Mage is the second black-type horse out of his dam's four foals, the other being a stakes-placed Gun Runner filly named Gunning.
 Mage's full brother Dornoch is also a grade-I stakes winner, having won the 2024 Belmont Stakes.
 The dam, a stakes-winning half sister to Grade I winner Finnegans Wake, also has colt by McKinzie named Baeza, who finished 3rd in the 2025 Kentucky Derby.
 Mage is a descendent of Darley Arabian.

 He is trained by Gustavo Delgado, a four-time Venezuelan Triple Crown-winning trainer.

 Mage is owned by OGMA Investments, Ramiro Restrepo, Sterling Racing and Commonwealth Thoroughbreds.
 Commonwealth Thoroughbreds is a micro-shares partnership that formed after Restrepo and Delgado acquired the colt above their initial budget from the Sequel Bloodstock consignment at Fasig-Tipton's Midlantic Two-Year-Olds in Training Sale in May 2022, having cost $290,000.